-- December 2018: Filled prescription and took a 10 day pill and get my period on Christmas Night.
-I had the WORST cramps, anxiety, boobs hurt like CRAZY, and I bled a ton.
-Not fun but I was glad it came although I wasn’t sure if it was a “real” period or not.
+- December 2018: Filled prescription, took a 10 day pill. and got my period on Christmas Night.
+I had the WORST cramps, debilitating anxiety, boobs hurt like CRAZY, and I bled a ton.
+Not fun, but I was glad it came although I wasn’t sure if it was a “real” period or not.
 I also set up a prescription of My Binto vitamins ( my friend from college started this company and my quiz results said I needed 2 women’s wellness vitamins (not sure what’s in that), DHEA, and probiotic.)

 - March: Got my period at the end of the month!
-Had my first visit with a functional medicine doctor.
-Had several vials of blood take (for hormone & thyroid panels) bloodwork, but didn’t find out the results until April.
+I visited my functional medicine doctor for the firsst time and several vials of blood were taken (for hormone & thyroid panels).
+Waited a month for my results.

 - Energy levels ( in regards to workouts):

 - October 2015 – March 2017: Did Orangetheory 4-5 times a week.
-Great at first then I hit a plateau.
+Great at first, but then I hit a plateau.
 Didn’t really realize it took a toll on my body.

 - March 2017: HYLO opened, tried it, loved it and switched immediately.
 I don’t remember exactly what I did but I still worked out most days of the week and did a mixture of HY’s and LO’s but for the most part only HYs.